When adults get urinary tract infections (UTIs), they typically report burning with urination. Young children, however, may not offer such easy clues.

 The cultured urine will be tested against several antibiotics to see which work best against that specific strain of bacteria.
 Treatment should not be delayed to wait for this result.
 It should be started immediately and switched if necessary when the antibiotic sensitivity results are available.

 How can urinary tract infections be prevented?

-Some urinary tract infections can be prevented by reducing exposure to stool.
+Some UTIs can be prevented by reducing exposure to stool.
 This means changing diapers promptly, and in older girls, teaching them to wipe from front to back.

-Most young children who have had a urinary tract infection should have imaging studies performed to look for urine reflux (urine that flows upward at times toward the kidney) and to look for any abnormality in the urinary tract.
+Most young children who have had a UTI should have imaging studies performed to look for urine reflux (urine that flows upward at times toward the kidney) and to look for any abnormality in the urinary tract.
 The studies could also identify any scarring that may have occurred.

 Depending on the results of these studies, specific medicines or surgery may be needed to prevent further urinary tract infections.